tokiclover/supervision/README.md

 -----------

-Full-featured and yet simple and efficient init-system and service-manager with service dependencies, LSB and extra service commands, virtual service and service instances and read-only rootfs support to name a few.
+Full-featured and yet simple and efficient init-system and service-manager with service dependencies, standard service commands and extra service commands, virtual service and service instances and read-only rootfs support to name a few.

 *BOOT AND SHUTDOWN STATS*: